railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 * Open the Document created in OpenERP

-To access archived data from different documents in OpenERP, you can use the menu :menuselection:`OpenERP --> Document` which allows you to access the document in OpenERP directly from your e-mail.
+To access archived data from different documents in OpenERP, you can use the menu :menuselection:`OpenERP --> Document` which allows you to access the document in OpenERP directly from your email.

 .. tip:: Knowledge Management